 One of the thousands of dumping scenes that developed after the collapse of communism in Albania.

-Albania is a country dominated by mountains and rivers, and Shehaj belives the country can become an eco-tourism destination if the landscape can be cleaned.
-Pictured above is the plastic-lttered beach in the coastal city of Shenjin.
+Albania is a country dominated by mountains and rivers, and Shehaj believes the country can become an eco-tourism destination if the landscape can be cleaned.
+Pictured above is the plastic-littered beach in the coastal city of Shenjin.

 Remarkably, the small group has been able to gain traction in every political arena, and across wide swaths of Albanian society.
 I asked Shehaj how he was able to get so many people to act?